Amsterdam/design-system/packages/css/src/components/field-set/README.md

 ## Guidelines

 - Use Field Set when you need to show a relationship between multiple form inputs.
 For example, you may need to group a set of text inputs into a single Field Set when asking for an address.
-- When grouping radio inputs, use `role="radiogroup"` on Field Set to have this grouping explicitly announced as a radio group.
-Field Set has a default role of `group`.

 ## Relevant WCAG Requirements